- The term ‘eating problems’ encompasses both ‘sub-clinical’ disordered eating behaviours and full syndrome eating disorders.

 - Comorbid diabetes and eating disorders in adult patients.
 This overview paper describes procedures for assessment and interventions for people with Type 1 and Type 2 diabetes,

 Source: Gagnon C, Aime A. et al. The Diabetes Educator.
 2012;38:537-542.

-- Centre for Eating and Dieting Disorders.
+- InsideOut Institute.
 This website contains information for health professionals including links to guidelines, information on prevention, assessment and treatment, factsheets, and case studies.
-Look for the ‘Health Professionals’ section of the website.
+Look for the ‘Health Professionals’ section of the website

 For people with diabetes